Balboa is a type of swing dancing from Southern California.

 The beach ballrooms in California were so crowded that dancers had to use smaller-scale movement to fit onto the packed dance floors.
 And Balboa is the result!

 Known as “the dancer’s dance,” Balboa is rich in detail.
-It is elegant, upright, and features lots of fancy footwork and rotational moves.
+It is elegant, upright, and features a close connection and lots of fancy footwork.
 It is perfect for dancing to blazing-fast tempos without breaking a sweat.

 You'll find Balboa around the world today.
 It's the subculture of the swing dance subculture!